FAQs (Frequently Asked Questions)

 Report problems to a committee member.
 We have a child and vulnerable adults protection policy, printed copy is available on request, which documents the actions to be taken if an incident is reported or observed.

 Because of the nature of the club, accidents and injuries are possible.
 We do our best to ensure a safe environment, but there is a risk.
 We have risk assessments in place.
-Coaches have first aid qualifications.
+Coaches have first aid qualifications and kits.
 The club has a first aid kit as do the venues we use.